Iron Wall (Israeli military operation): Background

 The Israeli operation followed several related developments in the region.
 On 19 January, the Gaza war ceasefire was implemented, halting fighting in the Gaza Strip.
 (Note: The ceasefire broke down in March 2025, after Israel launched surprise attacks on the Gaza Strip.)
 On 20 January, American president Donald Trump was inaugurated for the second time and later issued an executive order rescinding sanctions against some Israeli settlers and settler groups accused of anti-Palestinian violence in the West Bank.
 That same day, a mob of Israeli settlers raided several Palestinian towns in protest against the Gaza ceasefire, until being dispersed by the IDF.

 PA operation in Jenin

 In Jenin specifically, the security services of the PA had been conducting an operation against the Jenin Brigades since December 2024.
 Both sides signed a truce on 17 January 2025, but the deal fell through and fighting resumed two days later.
-The IDF initiated its raid due to the PA's operation eventually being deemed insufficient, according to The Jerusalem Post.
+The IDF initiated its operations due to the PA's operation eventually being deemed insufficient, according to The Jerusalem Post.